isabella232/rtos-docs-pr.pl-pl/rtos-docs/netx-duo/netx-duo-dhcp-client/chapter3.md

 ## <a name="nx_dhcp_decline"></a>nx_dhcp_decline

-Odrzuć adres IP z serwera DHCP
+Odrzucanie adresu IP z serwera DHCP

 ### <a name="prototype"></a>Prototype